-The City's ratio was 3.54 for the 2013/14 financial year, reflecting cash reserves accumulated by the City in preparation for initiatives and major projects now underway.
+The City's ratio was 3.61 for the 2014/15 financial year, reflecting cash reserves accumulated by the City in preparation for initiatives and major projects now underway.
 The unrestricted current ratio decreases over the life of the long term financial plan as these strategic cash reserves are utilised in delivering the capital works program.
-Cash levels stabilise within the identified benchmark range in the later years of the plan, as annual capital works forecasts return to a more typical level.
+Cash levels stabilise around the identified benchmark range in the later years of the plan, as annual capital works forecasts return to a more typical level.